primeminister/alfredapp-extensions/README.md

 Use messages through Alfredapp.
 Most code by [silouane20](http://silouane20.tumblr.com/post/12552813233/ichat-alfred)

 ### Use:
-chat in                             -> Log in with all accounts chat out                            -> Log out with all accounts chat ava                            -> set your status to available chat away                           -> set your status to away chat [song, itunes or track]        -> set your status with the name of current song in iTunes chat spot                           -> set your status with the name of current song in Spotify chat your_message @name_of_contact  -> send message to contact.
-Name of contact can be first or lastname chat @name_of_contact               -> Open chat window with buddy name.
-Name of contact can be first or lastname
+- chat in                             -> Log in with all accounts.
+- chat out                            -> Log out with all accounts.
+- chat ava                            -> set your status to available.
+- chat away                           -> set your status to away.
+- chat [song, itunes or track]        -> set your status with the name of current song in iTunes.
+- chat spot                           -> set your status with the name of current song in Spotify.
+- chat your_message @name_of_contact  -> send message to contact.
+Name of contact can be first or lastname.
+- chat @name_of_contact               -> Open chat window with buddy name.
+Name of contact can be first or lastname.